-Another thing worth bearing in mind is that Google prefers mobile sites that are clutter-free, that don’t feature intrusive pop ups.
+Another thing worth bearing in mind is that Google prefers mobile sites that are clutter-free, that don’t feature intrusive pop-ups.

-Not only can these decelerate the loading of your website on a mobile device, but they can also lead to bad mobile user experience.
+Not only can these decelerate the loading of your website on a mobile device, but they can also lead to a bad mobile user experience.
 This is something that Google’s algorithm usually punishes.

-You might also find Google’s ‘Mobile-Friendly Test’ tool useful too.
+You might also find Google’s ‘Mobile-Friendly Test’ tool useful, too.